Garuda Linux: Features

 The operating system provides GUIs for all operations, instead of focusing on the command line like Arch Linux.
 Garuda Linux installation process is done with Calamares, a graphical installer.
 The bootloader used is GRUB.
 The distribution uses the btrfs file system by default which supports snapshots.
 The snapshots can be accessed from the bootloader and support compression.
 Garuda includes Manjaro's pamac GUI frontend for Pacman that allows for the installation of packages from pacman, Snap, and Flatpak packages.
 Support for the AUR is provided by Chaotic-AUR.
 The command line can also be used.
 It also includes Garuda Settings Manager, a program for system settings such as the kernel, and Garuda Assistant for changing admin settings.
-The main theme of Garuda Linux is a custom KDE Plasma theme known as Dr460nized (dragonized) which resembles macOS.
+The main theme of Garuda Linux is a custom KDE Plasma theme known as Dr460nized (dragonized) which resembles a stylized macOS.

 Garuda Linux includes Garuda Gamer, a GUI offering easy installation of gaming related packages.

-The rolling release model results in all system software components getting updated during normal software updates, instead waiting for major operating system version updates.
+The rolling release model results in all system software components getting updated during normal software updates, instead of waiting for major operating system version updates.